ltenny/ltenny.github.io/index.md

-# Find our iPhone app on the Apple AppStore
+# Find our iPhone Apps on the Apple AppStore